 You not need to buy an expensive f1.4, but a f1.8 will be your best friend for your portraits.
 The lack of light sometimes can be a problem.
 You will need to increase the ISO (appearing noise) or the shutter speed (you will have problems with sharpness).
 With a 50mm 1.8 these problems will disappear the most of the time.

-Also, will help you to improve your composition skills and to look for the best angle and perspective of your photo.
+Also, will help you to improve your photographer skills and to look for the best angle and perspective of your photo.
 The 50 mm is one of the best lenses to boost your creativity, as it also will let you play with blurry backgrounds.

 Start with people in their daily activities